Business & Operations

 What AI does ShopBroker use?

-ShopBroker uses Claude AI (Anthropic) for pricing intelligence in Price Genius, and Gemini (Google) for image generation in marketing materials.
-AI is used to assist sellers with pricing decisions β€” it does not make purchasing decisions or handle payments.
+ShopBroker uses Claude AI (Anthropic) for pricing intelligence, item identification, description generation, and delivery dimension estimation in Price Genius.
+Gemini (Google) is used for image generation in marketing materials.
+AI is used to assist sellers.
+It does not make purchasing decisions or handle payments.

 Safety & Regulation